openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/stateful_models_intro/ways_to_get_stateful_model.rst

          :language: cpp
          :fragment: [ov:get_ov_model]

-2. Change the number of iterations inside TensorIterator/Loop nodes in the model using the [Reshape](../OV_Runtime_UG/ShapeInference.md) feature.
+2. Change the number of iterations inside TensorIterator/Loop nodes in the model using the :doc:`Reshape <openvino_docs_OV_UG_ShapeInference>` feature.

 For example, the *sequence_lengths* dimension of input of the model > 1, it means the TensorIterator layer has number_of_iterations > 1.
 You can reshape the inputs of the model to set *sequence_dimension* to exactly 1.